10up/Engineering-Best-Practices/_includes/markdown/React.md

 Context provides a way to pass data through the component tree without having to pass props down manually at every level.
 This is immensely helpful for applications that are highly componentized, and need to share data with those components, regardless of where they exist within the application structure.
 It is crucial that you think critically about how the data in your application is to be utilized and passed around.
 If data simply needs to be shared, Context may be for you.

-Context does not however provide the further sophisticated features of libraries like Next, and Redux.
+Context does not however provide the further sophisticated features of libraries like Redux.
 Stepping through application history, alternate UIs that reuse business logic, state changes based on actions etc. If those are things that you need in your application, the Context API may not be quite robust enough for you.

 ### Redux